-CMSC-5623: SOFTWARE ENGINEERING FOR TRUSTWORTHY SOFTWARE
+5623 SOFTWARE ENGINEERING FOR TRUSTWORTHY SOFTWARE

 This course explores the technologies and methodologies underlying a new robust software design model (RSDM) for software development based on successful methods used in hardware design and development.
-These include cost of software quality (CoSQ), the analytic hierarchy process (AHP), inventive problem solving (TRIZ), failure mode effects analysis (FMEA), quality function deployment (QFD), and Taguchi Methods, including orthogonal matrix methods.
+These include cost of software quality (CoSQ), the analytical hierarchy process (AHP), inventive problem solving (TRIZ), failure mode effects analysis (FMEA), quality function deployment (QFD), and Taquchi Methods, including orthogonal matrix methods.
 The overall design approach is to eliminate software problems as far upstream in the development process as possible, rather than finding and fixing bugs downstream.
 The course is intended for the software architect or software engineer or the programmer or student wishing to progress into software design.
-Same as CENG-5623.

-CMSC-5633: PATTERNS OF ENTERPRISE SYSTEMS Prerequisite: CMSC-5613.
+5633 PATTERNS OF ORIENTED SYSTEMS

+Prerequisite: CMSC-5613.